Application Porting

 make r.recipe-name

-To test your recipe in Orbital, run:
+To test your recipe inside of Redox with Orbital, run:

 make qemu